How Social Media Can Affect Your Personal Injury Claim

 You might intend to use social media to provide a record in a way that’s favorable to you.
 Once you’ve pressed publish, it never goes away — but the same applies to the words you use and the pictures you post.
 You can be sure that the insurance company or defense attorney of the person responsible for your accident will be looking at how they can twist what you say to benefit them.

-There are several ways in which social media undermine your personal injury claim.
+There are several ways in which social media undermines your personal injury claim.
 Many of these involve contradicting your statements or disputing that your injuries are as bad as you claim — even if that’s not the case.

 Contradicting Your Claim